lulzzz/datalayer/docs/docs/home/index.md

 ![Business](/images/personas/business.svg "Business")

-Datalayer helps the Data Science actors to collaborate and share their knowledge in a `Library` which exposes searchable higher level of abstraction such as `Books`, `Datasets`, `Algorithms` and `Models`.
+Datalayer helps the Data Science actors to collaborate and share their knowledge in a `Library` which exposes searchable higher level of abstraction such as `Datasets`, `Books`, `Functions` and `Models`.

 ![Kuber Library](/images/kuber/kuber-library.svg "Kuber Library")